Introduction

 MySQL database is quick, simple to use Relational Database Management System, which is widely used by the majority of businesses irrespective of size.
 This databases was created, marketed and supported by a Swedish company - MySQL AB.

-• In its own right, MySQL is a very strong programming languageq1, which is capable of handling huge datasets of highly expensive and solid database packages.
+- In its own right, MySQL is a very strong programming language, which is capable of handling huge datasets of highly expensive and solid database packages.

-• It makes use of conventional form of SQL language.
+- It makes use of the conventional form of SQL language.

 Features of MySQL Database

-SQL Server and Oracle database tools are considered as the most often used tools by several enterprises.
-MySQL tool is often used by individuals that develop their own websites and manage their databases.
+SQL Server and Oracle database tools are considered the most often used tools by several enterprises.
+MySQL tool is often used by individuals who develop their own websites and manage their databases.
 Just like SQL Server and Oracle, MySQL also provides software releases every year.

 The original version of MySQL was developed in 1990 and the major changes were done in 2010.
 The features that were added in MySQL were custom partitioning, semi-synchronous replication, improved support for SMP, and updates to InnoDB I/O subsystems.